f.k.a. Dodgem Junior

 Another set of Dodgem cars were supposedly added in 1951, but no other information is given about them.
 A 1963 newspaper article quotes manager Robert Freed, who said the Dodgem cars cost $1,700 each, but when those cars were purchased isn’t clear.

 The Dodgem was succeeded by the Auto Skooter in 1966.
-Today, the space is home to the Scamper bumper cars for kids.
-It opened in 1977, the same year the new Boomerang bumper car buliding was constructed at the north end of the Midway.
+Later, in 1977, the building became the home of the Scamper bumper cars for kids.
+A new full size bumper car ride was added to the north end of the Midway that same year.
+The former Dodgem / Auto Skooter / Scamper building was completely destroyed in a fire in December 2021.²

 Lagoon ready for big opening Saturday.
 Salt Lake Telegram, 26 May 1925.